 - For a Student Responding Party: an oral warning, a written letter of warning, a letter of reprimand, mandatory attendance at an educational program on discrimination, harassment, and/or sexual misconduct, mandatory referral for psychological or chemical dependency assessment and compliance with any resulting treatment plan, change in room assignment, barring participation in student organizations, official College programs, or College sponsored activities, probation, suspension or expulsion from residence halls and/or from non-academic campus activities, suspension or expulsion from the College. - For a Faculty Responding Party: an oral warning, a written warning, a letter of reprimand, mandatory attendance at an educational program on discrimination, harassment, sexual misconduct and/or retaliation, mandatory referral for psychological assessment and compliance with any resulting treatment plan, restriction of responsibilities, reassignment, barring leadership or participation in domestic or international off-campus educational programs, canceling College related travel, denial of salary increase, suspension without pay or dismissal/termination of employment.
-Sanctions/remedies that include dismissal/termination of employment will be carried out in accordance with the Faculty Handbook, under Terms and Conditions of Faculty Employment, Separation. - For an Administrator or Staff Responding Party: an oral warning, a written warning, a letter of reprimand, mandatory attendance at an educational program on discrimination, harassment, and/or sexual misconduct, or retaliation, mandatory referral for psychological assessment and compliance with any resulting treatment plan, restriction of responsibilities, reassignment or transfer to another department, denial of salary increase, suspension without pay, final written warning or dismissal/termination of employment.
+Sanctions that include dismissal/termination of employment will be carried out in accordance with the Faculty Handbook, under Terms and Conditions of Faculty Employment, Separation. - For an Administrator or Staff Responding Party: an oral warning, a written warning, a letter of reprimand, mandatory attendance at an educational program on discrimination, harassment, and/or sexual misconduct, or retaliation, mandatory referral for psychological assessment and compliance with any resulting treatment plan, restriction of responsibilities, reassignment or transfer to another department, denial of salary increase, suspension without pay, final written warning or dismissal/termination of employment.
 Should the responding party be a member of the President's Cabinet, communication of the outcome will go to the College President.
-Should the responding party be the College President, communication of the outcome will go to the Chair of the Board of Trustees. - For a Group/Program Responding Party: an oral warning, a written warning, a letter of reprimand, mandatory attendance at an education program on discrimination, harassment, sexual misconduct and/or retaliation, restriction of responsibilities, reassignment, or other sanctions or remedies required to redress the discriminatory behavior/actions. - Promotion and Tenure Committee Decision-making: a communication to the Provost and Vice President for Academic Affairs will include remedies that are required to redress the discriminatory behavior/actions. - For a Third-Party Consultant/Contractor Responding Party: up to and including removal from campus and termination of contractual arrangements.
+Should the responding party be the College President, communication of the outcome will go to the Chair of the Board of Trustees. - For a Group/Program Responding Party: an oral warning, a written warning, a letter of reprimand, mandatory attendance at an education program on discrimination, harassment, sexual misconduct and/or retaliation, restriction of responsibilities, reassignment, or other sanctions or remedies required to redress the discriminatory behavior/actions. - Promotion and Tenure Committee Decision-making: a communication to the Provost and Vice President for Academic Affairs will include remedies that are required to redress the discriminatory behavior/actions.